-This provides an interface over which the device’s local applications may send Management Object registration or deregistration commands to the DM Client.
-The device’s local application may issue a Management Object retrieval request.
+This provides an interface over which the device’s Local Applications may send Management Object registration or unregistration commands to the DM Client.
+The device’s Local Application may issue a Management Object retrieval request.

 DM-8 Client-App Notification

-This provides an interface over which the DM Client may send Management Object update notification to the registered device’s local application.
+This provides an interface over which the DM Client may send Management Object update notification to the registered device’s Local Application.

 DM-9 Client-App Interaction

-This provides an interface over which the device’s local applications may send Management Object manipulation and retrieval commands.
+This provides an interface over which the device’s Local Applications may send Management Object manipulation and retrieval commands.

+DMClientAPI Interfaces

+DMAPI

+This interface represents the instance of DMAPI through which the functionality of the DMClient can be accessed.